Authors of section

 Attaching the bar

-Position the arch bar with one end of the wire above the arch bar and the other end below it.
+Position the arch bar with one end of the wire above and the other end below it.

 Secure the arch bar by twisting the circumdental wire using a wire needle driver.